andig/smartfritz/README.md

 - Get presence status (`getSwitchPresence`)
 - Get name (`getSwitchName`)

-For AVM FRITZ!DECT 200  control you need to know the actuator identification number (AIN) which can be obtained using `getSwitchList`.
+For controlling AVM Fritz!DECT 200 devices the actuator identification number (AIN) is needed. the AIN can be obtained using `getSwitchList` which returns a list of AINs or the more general `getDeviceList` function which returns a verbose device list structure as JSON.

 ### Comet DECT thermostat functions